 Business Insurance Claims

-Morris, King & Hodge, P.C., handles insurance disputes on behalf of businesses, as well as individuals.
-Attorney David Hodge has litigated a wide variety of insurance disputes, business disputes and related fraud claims in both federal and state courts.
+Morris, King & Hodge, P.C., handle insurance disputes on behalf of businesses, as well as individuals.
+Attorney David Hodge has litigated a wide variety of insurance disputes, business disputes, and related fraud claims in both federal and state courts.
 We pursue claims for the policyholder under commercial and business lines for Commercial General Liability and Commercial Property Coverage.
 For personal lines, we litigate claims for life insurance, accidental death policies, automobile and homeowner’s insurance.

-Claims Against Brokers — If a business or individual policy holder’s claim is denied, one avenue for recovery may be a claim against the insurance broker.
+- Claims Against Brokers — If a business or individual policyholder’s claim is denied, one avenue for recovery may be a claim against the insurance broker.
 Businesses rely on insurance brokers to determine the appropriate types and amounts of insurance coverage they should carry and place that coverage with a particular carrier.
 If a policyholder lacks coverage for a claim made against it, the policyholder may have a claim against the broker if the broker was responsible for the lack of coverage as a result of negligence or wrongdoing.

-Business Insurance Disputes — As a business owner, you may have purchased what you believed to be sufficient commercial property insurance coverage to protect your business only to have your insurance carrier deny or substantially underestimate the value of your claim.
+- Business Insurance Disputes — As a business owner, you may have purchased what you believed to be sufficient commercial property insurance coverage to protect your business only to have your insurance carrier deny or substantially underestimate the value of your claim.
 For any business, substantial property damage or disruption of the business can be devastating.
 Whether it is a major commercial lines insurer or another insurance group, Mr. Hodge understands the tactics that insurance companies use to delay and deny claims.
-We represent businesses in insurance disputes involving commercial property and liability policies, business interruption loss claims, lost inventory and equipment and other commercial losses.
+We represent businesses in insurance disputes involving commercial property and liability policies, business interruption loss claims, lost inventory and equipment, and other commercial losses.

 We help bring insurance claims on behalf of policyholders and beneficiaries against insurance companies.
 Mr. Hodge has experience in complex litigation and understands the needs of business clients.
 We are prepared to invest the time and resources necessary to handle complex commercial insurance disputes from beginning to end.